autlamps/delay-backend-apidocs/README.md

 1004 | Bad behavior warning.
 Returned if caller is doing something that constitutes bad behavior 1005 | Trip not active
 1006 | User not premium.
 Txt notification method cannot be added.
-1007 | No notification id specified and no default firebase
+1007 | No notification id specified

 ## Suggested Mobile Subscribe Flow